zaknick/AI-Evaluation-Workflow/README.md

 ### 6. Apply Specialized Rubrics

-Depending on the task, additional rubrics may be used.
+Depending on the evaluation, additional rubrics may be applied.

 Examples: